raspy135/Qun-mk2/README.md

 * As CV input to control synth parameters
 * As oscillator source.
 Select "AUXL" or "AUXR" as oscillator source.
 VCF / effector / Clipping will be applied.
 If you want to process LINE IN signal as an audio signal, then set Oscillator(1/2)'s signal as "AUXR" or "AUXL", and set the ENV SEL as "ON" (in OSC Switches).
 Set the gain by changing "VCF Volume" and "AUX In Gain" in Mix sub-menu.
 * Line In Through to Looper.
 Setting is in System -> Line In Through.
-It pass through the sound engine, then combined with the output of the sound engine.
+It passes through the sound engine, then combined with the output of the sound engine.
 You can record the input to looper.
 Compressor will be applied.

 ## Clock synchronization